Kensington, Philadelphia: Primary and secondary schools

 The School District of Philadelphia operates public schools.
-Public schools in Kensington include Kensington High School Complex, Jules E. Mastbaum Vocational Technical High School, Russell Conwell Middle Magnet School and John H. Webster Elementary School.
+Public schools in Kensington include Kensington High School Complex, Jules E. Mastbaum Vocational Technical High School, Russell H. Conwell Middle Magnet School and John H. Webster Elementary School.
 There is also a charter school, Sankofa Freedom Academy Charter School.

-In 2011 the Roman Catholic Archdiocese of Philadelphia announced the closures of three Kensington Catholic schools, as their student numbers had declined: Ascension of Our Lord, St. Anne, and St. Hugh of Cluny.
+In 2011, the Roman Catholic Archdiocese of Philadelphia announced the closures of three Kensington Catholic schools, in response to declining student enrollment: Ascension of Our Lord, St. Anne, and St. Hugh of Cluny.

 Public libraries

 The Free Library of Philadelphia operates the McPherson Square Branch at 601 East Indiana Avenue, and the Kensington Branch at 104 W Dauphin Street.

-Crime
+Crime and gang activity

-Kensington was the birthplace of the K&A Gang, an Irish American organized crime association known for their distribution of methamphetamine in the 1980s.
-Over time black and Hispanic street dealers took over larger portions of the drug trade, especially heroin, fentanyl, and crack cocaine.
+Kensington was the birthplace of the K&A Gang, an Irish American organized crime outfit that controlled the distribution of methamphetamine in the 1980s.
+Economic decline led to a rapid expansion of the drug trade and an increased number of black and Hispanic dealers and gang members, who sold heroin, fentanyl, and crack cocaine.

 In recent years, Kensington has experienced increasing social issues primarily related to drug abuse.
-Sections of the neighborhood are frequented by a significant number of people experiencing drug addiction and/or homelessness.
+Sections of the neighborhood are frequented by a significant number of people experiencing drug addiction and/or experiencing homelessness.
 After Philadelphia Police forcibly removed a large encampment of these people from an abandoned railroad track by Lehigh Avenue, several smaller encampments formed under the tracks.
 Police, after a year and a half, removed these encampments causing its residents to spread up Kensington Avenue.
-People suffering from addiction and/or homelessness concentrate around the Somerset and Allegheny train stations, in nearby parks, and on residential streets, angering long-term residents.
+People suffering from addiction and/or experiencing homelessness concentrate around the Somerset and Allegheny train stations, in nearby parks, and on residential streets, angering long-term residents.

-The neighborhood has gained nationwide attention and great notoriety because of extensive press coverage of its thriving narcotics drug scene, often described as the largest on the east coast.
-The intersection of Kensington Avenue and Somerset Street was listed number one in a 2007 list of the city's top ten recreational drug corners according to an article by Philadelphia Weekly reporter Steve Volk.
-It is also known as an area of prostitution.
+The neighborhood gained national attention, notoriety, and extensive press coverage of its thriving narcotics drug scene, often described as the largest on the U.S. East Coast.
+The intersection of Kensington Avenue and Somerset Street was listed as the city's top recreational drug corner in a September 2012 article by Philadelphia Weekly reporter Steve Volk.
+This area of Kensington is also known as a central area for prostitution in the city.
+An August 2011 article on the area in The Daily Beast in January 2019 was titled, "Philadelphia's Kensington Avenue: Heroin, Prostitution, and No Police".

-In 2010, three women (Elaine Goldberg, 21; Nicole Piacentini, 35; and Casey Mahoney, 27) were strangled to death in the neighborhood.
-The killer is referred to by the media as "The Kensington Strangler".
-A "person of interest" in the case, Antonio Rodriguez, was arrested in January 2011.
-Rodriguez confessed to the murders and was sentenced to life in prison in 2012.

-In 2022, multiple gunmen fired approximately 40 rounds into a crowd from a black vehicle near Kensington Avenue and East Allegheny hitting nine people.